Peru

 WMF first became involved in Peru in 1997, when a call to develop a conservation and urban rehabilitation plan for a twelve-block stretch in Cusco's Historic Center.
 Three years later, a group of local personalities led by Marcela Temple founded the Committee for Conservation of Peru’s Heritage Sites, to support WMF’s growing involvement there.
 Its inaugural project at Huaca de la Luna was supported by a $1 million grant through the Robert W. Wilson Challenge to Conserve Our Heritage.
 In 2014, the Committee became WMF Peru, establishing WMF’s affiliate office in the region.

-On the occasion of WMF’s 55th anniversary in 2020, WMF Peru initiated two site-recovery projects related to commemorative celebrations of Peru’s Bicentennial of Independence.
-These projects include the restoration of the facade of the MALI Museum, with a grant from the European Union, and the landscape design and renovation proposal of the Parque de la Exposición, made possible by real estate company Inversiones Centenario’s donation and the upcoming execution by INVERMET, the investment fund of the Metropolitan Municipality of Lima.
+Over the past few years, WMF’s team in Peru has been involved with two site-recovery projects related to commemorate the bicentennial of Peru’s independence: the restoration of the facade of the MALI Museum with a grant from the European Union and the landscape design and urban renovation of the Parque de la Exposición, made possible by the real estate company Inversiones Centenario.

 WMF Peru Board of Directors